NicolasMeseguer/pcgcn/README.md

     <summary> Click ME to see the allowed parameters! </summary>

     --no-cuda                - Runs the model on the CPU.
 Currently PCGCN does not work in GPU, WIP.
-    --dataset 'name'         - Determines the dataset to be used.
+    --dataset 'name'         - Determines the dataset to be used (default 'cora').
-                               Where 'name' can be one ot the following values: 'cora' and 'pubmed'.
+                               Where 'name' can be one ot the following values: 'cora', 'pubmed' and 'citeseer'.
     --epochs X               - Determines the amount of epochs to train the model (default 200).
     --nparts X               - Determines the amount of subgraphs to be generated (default 1).
-    --partition 'algorithm'  - Determines the partition algorithm (default random_partition).
+    --partition 'algorithm'  - Determines the partition algorithm (default 'random').
                                Where 'algorithm' can be one of the following values: 'metis' and 'random'.
-    --sparsity_threshold X   - Determines the max. value of sparsity for edge_blocks (default is 60).
+    --sparsity_threshold X   - Determines the max. value of sparsity for edge_blocks (default is 60%).
     --gcn                    - Runs the GCN with the default implementation.

     Example #1: